RESEARCH AND ADVOCACY FOR SUSTAINABLE DEVELOPMENT

 Emelia Sento Dumbuya

-Administrative Lead
+Administrative and Finance Lead

 Mrs Dumbuya is an administrator and professional teacher with a Teacher’s Certificate, a Higher Teacher’s Certificate (Primary), and a Bachelor of Education in Business Studies, Economics, and Accounting.
 She has interests in training and human capacity development, community-based administration, finance, and development.